SCATTERED AFFINITIES

 Heath Bunting

-‘s – or an-artivisim, according to his own denomination – is manifest in work that attempts to establish connections, gateways between cyberspace and the street, creating in both elements of friction and simultaneously proposing new modes of subjective participation and experience.
+‘s activism – or an-artivisim, according to his own denomination – is manifest in work that attempts to establish connections, gateways between cyberspace and the street, creating in both elements of friction and simultaneously proposing new modes of subjective participation and experience.
 Former graffiti artist of the walls of London, Bunting has become a flâneur strolling equally along the super-highways of information and the streets of any given city, raising the issue of new modes of presence by means of the postal service, the telephone, fax or e-mail within the reach of the majority.
 The efficiency of his sabotage campaigns is based on the simplicity of procedures which nevertheless introduces themselves with unwonted strength in the systems of power.
-The proposal made in Identity Swap (1999) consists of creating a place of loan and exchange of identities to expedite border crossing for all those whose identity is borrowed.
+The proposal made in Identity Swap Database (1999) consists of creating a place of loan and exchange of identities to expedite border crossing for all those whose identity is borrowed.
 Bunting operates in the crevices between global communication networks, destroying the illusion of blind faith in the mechanisms of technological control and evincing their contradictions.

 www.irational.org/org/heath/